Zach LaVine's Injury Status For Bulls-Pacers Game

-Zach LaVine is listed as questionable for Friday's game between the Chicago Bulls and Indiana Pacers.
+Final Update: Zach LaVine has been ruled out for the game between the Chicago Bulls and Indiana Pacers.

 The Chicago Bulls are in Indianapolis to take on the Indiana Pacers on Friday night, and for the game they could be without one of their best players.